Dark Neutrinos and a Three Portal Connection to the Standard Model: Dark Matter

-Another minimal realisation has the advantage of curing the cancellation of anomalies in the model.
+Another realisation with additional symmetries can be made anomaly free.
 Following Ref.~\cite{Blennow:2019fhy}, we introduce a pair of chiral fermion fields $\psi_L$ and $\psi_R$, and charge only the latter under the $U(1)^\prime$ symmetry with the same charge as $\nu_D$.
 This choice ensures anomaly cancellation, and allows us to write